2. Proposal Writing for BMM#

 • If you are measuring a dopant, state the concentration of the dopant.

 • If you are measuring a low concentration sample – for example the amount of arsenic in a natural sample – provide an estimate of the concentration.
-Even better, do elemental analysis of an aloquat in the electron microscope or with ICP.
+Even better, do elemental analysis of an aliquot in the electron microscope or with ICP.

 • If you have a matrix of sample conditions – for example a range of dopants, a range of absorption edges, and a range of annealing conditions – do the math.
-Tell the reader how many XAS emasurements are required.
+Tell the reader how many XAS measurements are required.

 • Make sensible estimates about your time requirements.
 Be prepared to prioritize your samples if you are unable to get the full time you request.